kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 Current account status on the blockchain can be queried using `GetStatus` method, status will be one of the following 2 options:

-* `AccountStatus.NotCreated` - Account is not created on the blockchain.
-The account cannot send or receive Kin yet.
+* `AccountStatus.NotCreated` - Account is not created (funded with native asset) on the network.
+The account cannot send or receive KIN yet.
-* `AccountStatus.Created` - Account was created, account can send and receive Kin.
+* `AccountStatus.Created` - Account was created, account can send and receive KIN.

 ```csharp
 account.GetStatus( ( ex, status ) =>